bandframework/Bfrescox/book/intro.md

 # Introduction

-[{{frescox}}](https://www.fresco.org.uk) is a reaction code written in Fortran that is used to calculate nuclear scattering observables and that is widely used in nuclear reaction theory.
-It solves the **coupled-channel** form of the Schrödinger equation, where different reaction pathways—such as elastic scattering, inelastic excitation, or transfer—can interact with each other during a collision.
+[{{frescox}}](https://www.fresco.org.uk) is a reaction code written in Fortran that is used to calculate nuclear scattering observables, and is widely used in nuclear reaction theory.
+It solves the **coupled-reaction-channel** form of the Schrödinger equation, where different reaction pathways, such as elastic scattering, inelastic excitation, or transfer, can interact with each other during a collision.
 This book provides examples that demonstrate how the
 {{bfrescox}} Python package can be used to run different, common scattering simulations with {{frescox}}.